Everest Region Trek

 View from Gokyo Ri

-Chola Pass trek covers Everest Base Camp and the Gokyo Lake trek.
-It has also known as the EBC Gokyo trek.
+The Chola Pass trek covers Everest Base Camp and the Gokyo Lake trek.
+It is also known as the EBC Gokyo trek.
 You may trek from Gokyo to EBC or Everest base camp to Gokyo.
-Visiting the base camp first and then trekking to Gokyo via Cho La pass is much easier than from the Gokyo side.
+Visiting the base camp first and then trekking to Gokyo via Chola Pass is much easier than from the Gokyo side.

-If you have around three more days from the regular base camp trek itinerary and are fit enough to cross the high passes, the Cho la pass trek is highly recommended.
+The Cho La Pass trek is highly recommended if you have three more days from the regular base camp trek itinerary and are fit enough to cross the high passes.

 Renjo La Pass Trek

-Renjo La Pass trek is a simple high pass in the Everest region compared to the other two.
-Renjo La Pass trek is opposite the Cho La pass.
-It connects to a hidden Himalayan valley Thame.
-Renjo La passes trek can make within a similar time frame as the Everest base camp trek or Gokyo lake trek.
+The Renjo La Pass trek is a simpler high pass in the Everest region than the other two.
+It is opposite the Cho La pass and connects to a hidden Himalayan valley, Thame.
+The Renjo La Pass trek can be completed within a similar time frame as the Everest base camp trek or the Gokyo Lake trek.

-The view from Renjo La top is fabulous.
-You can see all the beautiful mountains from the Everest Himalayas and Mt.
-Makalu from the top.
+The view from Renjo La's top is fabulous.
+From the top, you can see all the beautiful mountains, including the Everest Himalayas and Mt.
+Makalu.

 Everest Three Passes Trek

-The Everest three passes trek is more popular than Everest high passes trek.
-This trek has three major high passes, so it is named a three passes trek.
-It is the most adventurous trek in the Everest region trek.
+The Everest three passes trek is more popular than the Everest high passes trek.
+This trek has three major high passes, so it is named a three-passes trek.
+It is the most adventurous trek in the Everest region.

 Three major high passes are Kongma La, Cho La, and Renjo La.
-Trekkers should be physically fit and usually trekkers to the high Himalayan lands.
-It is the best option to explore the whole Everest Himalaya and region.
+Trekkers should be physically fit and usually trek to the high Himalayan lands.
+It is the best option for exploring the whole Everest Himalayas and region.

 Everest View Trek - Short Trek in Everest Region

-Everest view trek is also famous as the Everest panorama trek and Tengboche Trek.
-It is the shortest Everest trek in the Everest region trek.
-Everest View trek is seven days trek starting from Lukla and ending in Kathmandu with the flight.
+Everest View Trek is also known as the Everest Panorama Trek and Tengboche Trek.
+It is the shortest Everest trek in the Everest region.
+The trek takes seven days and starts from Lukla and ends in Kathmandu with a flight.

-Trek to the base camp and other long Everest treks can be freezing during winter, but the Everest view trek is doable even during winter.
-Everest panorama trek goes up to Tengboche Hill, the best hill station to see Mt.
-Amadablam.
-Mt.
-Amadablam is the most beautiful mountain in the Everest region.
+Trekking to the base camp and other long Everest treks can be freezing in winter, but the Everest panorama trek is doable even in winter.
+It goes up to Tengboche Hill, the best hill station to see Mt.
+Amadablam, the most beautiful mountain in the Everest region.

 Everest region offers different spectacular trekking trails -- Everest base camp trekking, Kala-Patthar trekking, Gokyo Ri Trekking, Gokyo Cho la pass trekking, Renjo la pass trekking, Everest high pass trekking, Everest view trekking, Everest panorama trekking, Everest comfort trekking, Jiri Everest base camp trekking, Everest base camp trekking and Island peak climbing, Everest high pass trekking, Gokyo valley Tyangboche trekking, Mera peak climbing and Amphu Lapcha pass trekking, Everest balcony trekking among others.